-Insulinoma is a type of neuroendocrine tumour (NET) of the pancreas.
-You have regular appointments with your doctor or nurse after treatment for insulinoma.
+You have regular appointments with your doctor or nurse after treatment finishes.
 This is called follow up.

 How often you have follow up

-You will also have blood tests during some visits.
+You might also have tests at some visits.
+The tests may include:

 Contact your doctor or specialist nurse if you have any concerns between appointments.
 You should also contact them if you notice any new symptoms.
 You don’t have to wait until your next visit.

 Many people find their check ups quite worrying.
 A hospital appointment can bring back any anxiety you had about your cancer.

 It can help to tell someone close to you how you’re feeling.
 Sharing your worries can mean they don’t seem so overwhelming.
 Many people find it helpful to have counselling during or after cancer treatment.

 You can also find people to share experiences with by using our online forum, CancerChat.